uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {panel end}

 Searching through collections of data is something computers have to do all the time.
-It happens every time you type in a search on Google, or when you type in a file name to search for on your computer.
+It happens every time you type in a search on Google, or when you type in a file name to search for on your computer, or when you pay at an EFTPOS machine and the system looks up your account number.
 Computers deal with such huge amounts of data that we need fast algorithms to help us find information quickly.

 Lets investigate searching with a game...